-- MICAIAH PROPHESIES AHAB'S DEATH IN BATTLE (22:1-28):

-- + After a period of peace between Syria and Israel (see chapter 20), Jehoshaphat asked Ahab to drive the Syrians out of Ramoth-gilead, a city that previously belonged to Israel. - + Jehoshaphat agreed to help Ahab, but they determined to ask for God's approval before acting. - + The kings gathered 400 prophets and they all affirmed that the Lord would bless the battle. - + But Jehoshaphat wasn't convinced.
+- \This chapter has a parallel in 1 Kings 22. - MICAIAH PROPHESIES AHAB'S DEATH IN BATTLE (18:1-27): - + Jehoshaphat of Judah made a marriage alliance with Ahab of Israel. - + One day, Ahab asked Jehoshaphat to help him drive out the Syrians from Ramoth-gilead, a city that previously belonged to Israel. - + Jehoshaphat agreed to help Ahab, but they determined to ask for God's approval before acting. - + The kings gathered 400 prophets and they all affirmed that the Lord would bless the battle.
+One prophet, named Zedekiah was especially adamant. - + But Jehoshaphat wasn't convinced.
 He asked Ahab if there were any other prophets.
-Ahab told him there was one other, Micaiah, but Ahab hated Micaiah because Micaiah never said anything good about him. - + Micaiah was summoned and he told Ahab about a vision God had revealed to him. - + In the vision, God was on His throne asking His heavenly servants which one of them would entice Ahab to go to battle at Ramoth-gilead.
+Ahab told him there was one other, Micaiah, but Ahab hated Micaiah because Micaiah never said anything good about him. - + The king's messengers went to find Micaiah, and when they found him, they encouraged him to fall in line with the other prophets and prophecy a victory in the battle. - + But Micaiah wasn't a man who could be peer pressured easily, when he arrived, he told Ahab about a vision God had revealed to him. - + In the vision, God was on His throne asking His heavenly servants which one of them would entice Ahab to go to battle at Ramoth-gilead.
 One spirit went to God and accepted the job.
-When God asked the spirit how he proposed to entice Ahab, he responded that it would put a lying spirit in the mouths of the prophets who advised Ahab. - + God accepted the spirit's proposal and sent him to complete the work. - + God allowed the 400 prophets to encourage Ahab to go to war because God intended to destroy Ahab for his wickedness. - + Ahab and the other prophets were mad at Micaiah's words, and they put him in prison.
+When God asked the spirit how he proposed to entice Ahab, he responded that it would put a lying spirit in the mouth of the prophets who advised Ahab. - + God accepted the spirit's proposal and sent him to complete the work. - + Michaiah proposed that God was permitting the 400 prophets to encourage Ahab to go to war because God intended to destroy Ahab for his wickedness. - + Ahab and the other prophets were mad at Micaiah, so they put him in prison.

-- AHAB IS KILLED WHILE BATTLING WITH THE SYRIANS (22:29-40):
+- AHAB IS KILLED WHILE BATTLING WITH THE SYRIANS (18:28-34):

-- + Jehoshaphat and Ahab went to Ramoth-gilead to fight the Syrians. - + Ahab disguised himself, probably because he feared his fate would be as Micaiah prophesied. - + The Syrian commanders were specifically instructed to hunt down Ahab, but they couldn't find him in his disguise. - + But an archer "drew his bow at random and struck the king of Israel between the scale armor and the breastplate" (22:34). - + The battle lasted all day.
-Ahab was propped up in his chariot until he eventually died. - + The army of Israel scattered. - + Ahab's blood was washed out of the chariot at the pool of Samaria, and the dogs licked it up, just as Elijah had prophesied (21:19).
+- + Jehoshaphat and Ahab went to Ramoth-gilead to fight the Syrians. - + Ahab disguised himself, probably because he feared his fate would be as Micaiah prophesied. - + The Syrian commanders were specifically instructed to hunt down Ahab, but they couldn't find him in his disguise. - + "But a certain man drew his bow at random and struck the king of Israel between the scale armor and the breastplate" (18:33). - + The battle continued through the day.
+Ahab was propped up in his chariot, but he eventually died. - + The army of Israel scattered, just as Micaiah had foretold. - + Ahab's blood was washed out of the chariot at the pool of Samaria, and the dogs licked it up, according to the words prophesied by God's prophet, Elijah (1 Kings 21:19).